Serbianisation: Principality of Serbia

 Serbian elites after the mid of the 19th century, claimed that the Bulgarians located south-east of Niš were Old Serbians, which was an implementation of Garašanin's irredentist plan called Načertanije.
 In 1870, the Southern Pomoravlje was included in the Bulgarian Exarchate.
 Milan Savić still claimed that at this time (1878) Niš and environs were Bulgarian populated.
 After the war between Russia and the Ottoman Empire (1877–1878), the lands in the regions of Niš, Pirot and Vranje became a part of Serbia.
 Serbia had successfully homogenized and modernized these new territories and in this way it assimilated the local Bulgarians of the Timok and Morava river valleys toward the end of the nineteenth century.
 Afterwards Serbia turned its attention to the region of Macedonia.

-In the official Serbian high school geography textbook from 1871, Macedonians were considered as a distinct nation.
-The Serbian professor Svetislav Niketić criticized this book, claiming that it is hindering the Serbian southwards expansion.

 Kingdom of Serbia

 In 1878 Serbia became independent and pressure developed in the state for people from different ethnic groups to Serbianise religious denominations and their personal names.
 Serbianisation of identity along with ideological and cultural Serbianisation followed.
 Belgrade was reconstructed as a new capital by the Serb elite that removed elements of the Ottoman era.
 While Serb commonfolk looked for ways to aid the Serb cause and assist other Serbs still residing in areas ruled by the Muslim Ottoman Empire.
 Austro-Hungarian Serbs who had integrated within Serbia and promoted Serbianisation opened the country up to cultural and economic influences of Austria-Hungary in the 1880s.
 The demographics of Niš underwent change whereby Serbs who formed half the urban population prior to 1878 became 80 percent in 1884.